 By David Pearson

-Source: books in a private collection.
-Photos by David Pearson reproduced with permission.
+Source: book in private ownership.
+Photos by David Pearson, reproduced with permission.